soderstromkr/geo-address/README.md

 ## Code description
 Code for paper (submitted): "Global reach, regional strength: Spatial patterns of a big science facility."\
+## Paper interactive visualizations.
+To see the interactive visualizations, see the [visualizations](/visualizations]page
+## How it works
 Dissagregates and geocodes author addresses from Web of Science (WoS) data and/or any address with the following form:
 ```
 [Authors] Address;